 A skilled interviewer, Ruthie has the ability to quickly develop an easy rapport with her subjects.
-She has interviewed hundreds of celebrities, including Hollywood A-listers such as Hugh Jackman, Jennifer Hudson, Melissa McCarthy, and Ethan Hawke, Olympic athletes like Bode Miller and Katie Ledecky, six-time Tony Award-winner Audra MacDonald, two-time Tony winner Sutton Foster, Tony-winning designers David Zinn and Clint Ramos, Tony-winning choreographer Andy Blankenbuehler, award-winning writers Tim Minchin, Benj Pasek and Justin Paul, and groundbreaking playwright-composer Lin-Manuel Miranda.
-Ruthie is able to bring out true personalities in her conversations and unearth one-of-a-kind stories.
+She has interviewed hundreds of celebrities, including Hollywood A-listers such as Judith Light, Nathan Lane, Aaron Sorkin, Hugh Jackman, Jennifer Hudson, Melissa McCarthy, and Ethan Hawke; Olympic athletes like Roger Federer, Bode Miller, and Kristi Yamaguchi; and hundreds of theatre artists such as Dominique Morisseau, Pulitzer Prize winner David Henry Hwang, six-time Tony Award-winner Audra MacDonald, two-time Tony winner Sutton Foster, Tony-winning designers David Zinn, Clint Ramos, and Jessica Paz, Tony-winning choreographer Sergio Trujillo, award-winning writers Tim Minchin, Benj Pasek and Justin Paul, and groundbreaking multi-hyphenate Lin-Manuel Miranda.
+Ruthie prides herself on her ability to bring out true personalities in her conversations and unearth one-of-a-kind stories.

 Her experience extends beyond the page in her video work.
-She has taken on the roles of talent scout, interviewer, script-writer, on-set producer and post-production director while working on multiple video series for Playbill, and previously at Parents.
-She also served as the Backstage media correspondent at the 2014 Tony Awards, producing and appearing in over 35 red carpet videos.
+She has taken on the roles of talent scout, interviewer, script-writer, on-set producer, and post-production director while working on multiple video series for Playbill, and previously at Parents.
+She also served as the Backstage media correspondent at the 2014 Tony Awards, producing over 35 red carpet videos overnight.

 Ruthie is an independent worker, and a collaborative team player, who throws herself into her work.
-She wields an unbridled passion for the arts (as well as tennis and Bikram yoga), but most of all she aims to champion great thinkers and notable people and bring their stories to light.
+She wields an unbridled passion for the arts.
+Most of all, she aims to champion great thinkers and notable people in all fields and bring their stories to light.
 Her goal is to start meaningful conversation, encourage thoughtful people, and create change.

 Photograph by Emma Fierberg